openaire/guidelines-literature-repositories/docs/introduction.rst

 Aim
 ---
-The OpenAIRE Guidelines for Literature Repository Managers 4.0 provide orientation for repository managers to define and implement their local data management policies according to the requirements of the `OpenAIRE - Open Access Infrastructure for Research in Europe <http://www.openaire.eu>`_.
+The OpenAIRE Guidelines for Institutional and Thematic Repository Managers 4.0 provide orientation for repository managers to define and implement their local data management policies according to the requirements of the `OpenAIRE - Open Access Infrastructure for Research in Europe <http://www.openaire.eu>`_.